daniprol/sidenote.nvim/README.md

 -   ✍️ **Create Notes**: Attach a thought to any block of text using a simple keymap.
 -   👀 **Virtual Text Display**: Notes appear as virtual text with customizable positioning and optional sign column indicators.
+-   🎯 **Smart Anchor Highlighting**: The exact text you selected when creating a note is highlighted, with enhanced styling when your cursor hovers over it.
 -   ✏️ **Full CRUD**: Create, Edit, and Delete notes with simple, intuitive commands.
 -   🧠 **Robust Anchoring**: Notes stay attached to their text, even as you add or remove lines above and below them.
 -   🔭 **Telescope Integration**: Fuzzy-find and jump to any note in your entire project with `:SidenoteList`.